 A new entry to the world of FX fraud, forex ‘robots’ are software programmes that automatically buy and sell currency using an algorithm.

-They’re simple constructs by most standards and only particularly useful for large businesses that want to automatically schedule transfers or independent FX day traders who want to execute simple trades while out of the house.
+They’re simple constructs by most standards and only particularly useful when used to automatically schedule routine transfers.

 Most forex robots you’ll find today are tested and reviewed independently.
-The more popular will have online forums and social media platforms dedicated to discussing their use and applications.
+The more popular will have online forums and social media platforms dedicated to discussing their use and application.

 Traders can find untested or fake software all over the internet.
-These will charge you a high one-time fee for access and leave you with software that either does not work or purposefully makes poor trades as a cruel joke.
+These will charge you a high one-time fee for access and leave you with software that either does not work or purposefully makes poor trades.

 Are big banks safe from FX fraud?